 Our planning, as we reference in most episodes, is pretty minimal.
-We have a standard outline that we go over before recording every episode and that takes 1-2 hours, depending on how on task we are.
+When we started recording our podcast, we were lucky enough to have a friend who was able to give us some tips about how to record from home.
+When you start a podcast, you never expect it to become big, so they usually start inside the house!
+Our friend also sent us a guide to recording a podcast remotely which was really helpful.
+Since then, the podcast has grown, so we now have a standard outline that we go over before recording every episode and that takes 1-2 hours, depending on how on task we are.
 It tends to take more time now that we live in different cities and don’t get to talk as often.
 The episode itself is supposed to be right around the hour mark and doesn’t take much longer than that to record.
-We usually talk a little before we begin and at some point I hit the record button without telling Gabs.
-This is kind of an unofficial warm up.
+We usually talk a little before we begin and at some point, I hit the record button without telling Gabs.
+This is kind of an unofficial warm-up.
 Something that exists in the raw audio for every episode is two to three minutes of inane prattle followed by me saying “we’re on the air.”
 I always cut that part from the final episode.
 Before I post an episode, I listen back through it in Audacity and trim out coughs, sneezes, bathroom breaks, or other interruptions (this is also where I write my tag list).
 This also serves as quality control and an opportunity to make sure no one accidentally says something racist (note: this has yet to happen).
 There are two episodes that we’ve recorded that will probably never get posted because they’re just not that good.
 Editing has gotten easier with experience because there are fewer silences that need to be trimmed.
 I don’t know how our listeners feel, but I definitely think we’ve gotten a lot more polished with experience from listening to the raw episodes.
 The last part of editing is choosing music and tweaking the track with audio magic (might as well be, I don’t really know what I’m doing) to even out the sound.
 Because the files are big, that takes about twenty minutes of sitting and waiting.
 All told, it probably takes about 45-60 minutes past the episode length to finish editing a track.
 If the file uploads properly, I can usually get it posted in about 20-30 minutes including the post blurb, page updates, choosing an image, and probably something I’m not thinking of right now.
 So time spent reading the book plus 4-6 hours of work including the actual recording session sounds about right.

 What are some of your favorite podcasts to listen to?